64kramsystem/saveriomiroddi.github.io/_posts/2017-11-22-Shell-scripting-adventures-part-2.md

 Awk, sed and perl are very common utilities for text processing.

-I personally don't like to use many tools for doing similar jobs (basic users will only use a few patterns), so my personal choice is to use each of them in very specific patterns.
+I personally don't like to use many tools for doing similar jobs (at least, basic jobs), so my personal choice is to use each of them with very specific patterns.

+There are two important things to consider:

-It's important to consider, under this perspective, that perl (or other scripting languages) can do everything the other two do, although not with the same compactness.
+1. perl (or other scripting languages) can do everything the other two do, although not with the same compactness;
+2. compactness is not a constructive goal (to say the least); the perspective to look at the following examples is to think of them, and know them, as patterns - of course, (relatively) advanced text processing patterns.

 I will expose here the ones that I find generally useful.